PaulRitaldato1/ThreadPool/README.md

 # ThreadPool
-I needed an easy to use thread pool for C++ for my game engine project, so here it goes.
+I needed an easy to use thread pool for my game engine project, so here it goes.

 All you need to do is include the header file and done!
 ## Usage
-The ThreadPool class is a Singleton.
-So here is an example of how to use it.
+Simply instantiate a pool like any other class

 ```c++